durancristhian/meetup-randomizer/README.md

 # meetup-randomizer

-:four_leaf_clover: Console application that chooses a winner from an URL of a Meetup's event.
+Console application that chooses a person from a Meetup's event

 ## Demo